5 Types of Predictive Maintenance Techniques

 Following a consistent Preventive Maintenance Plan can make life easier.
 Use this checklist to create your own!

-5 Best predictive maintenance techniques
+5 Types of predictive maintenance techniques

 Most condition-monitoring devices and techniques include a sensor that must be installed on assets to collect data and send it to CMMS software.
 The software combines real-time sensor data with historical data and predictive models in order to provide maintenance teams with complete predictive analytics.